 People of Color

 In the United States, the definition from Wikipedia and academics is that people of color (POC) refer to non-white people.
-Theorectically this includes Asians.
+Theoretically this includes Asians.
 However the general thought that comes to mind when people see “people of color” is Black and often Hispanic people.
-Therefore any benefits that Asian Americans fight for in terms of benefitting POC, actually benefit Black and Hispanic instead of Asians.
+Therefore any benefits that Asian Americans fight for in terms of benefiting POC, actually benefit Black and Hispanic instead of Asians.
 This essentially means any activism is “taxed” by 95% or more, since almost always the benefits of POC policies go towards non-Asians.

 POC Organizations are Anti-Asian